 Get $50 off for a limited time.
 Early Bird pricing ends July 15th.
 Grab your ticket today!

 LIST IS TRIMMED DOWN, SEPT 2021.
 Join us for a four-day exclusive training that prepares you to teach a skill-based, hands-on parent class that can transform your childbirth education and prenatal yoga teaching.
 Birth can be easier for pregnant parents everywhere.

 Upcoming Advanced Workshops

-Become a Spinning Babies® Aware Practitioner and learn advanced skills to promote body balance for fetal positioning and pregnancy comfort.
+Become a Spinning Babies® Aware Practitioner.
+Are you a bodyworker with pregnancy skills?
+Join us to learn advanced skills to promote body balance for fetal positioning and pregnancy comfort.
 Use skills in pregnancy, birth, and non-pregnant people.
-You’ll build on the Spinning Babies® Workshop skills, learn new ones adapted to a scope of practice as a bodyworker or midwife, with case studies and integrative group work.
+You’ll build on the Spinning Babies® Workshop skills, learn new ones.
+For bodyworkers.

 Minneapolis, MN – Spinning Babies® Aware Practitioner Workshop – April 25-28th, 2022 *Save the date!
 Registration opens soon.

 Boston, MA, United States – Spinning Babies® Certified Parent Educator Training – November 10-13, 2021